- Optimizely Web Experimentation

-When you run experiments, Optimizely determines the statistical likelihood of each variation actually leading to more conversions on your goals.
+When you run experiments, Optimizely Experimentation determines the statistical likelihood of each variation actually leading to more conversions on your metrics.
 Why does this matter?
-Because when you look at your results, you’re probably less interested in seeing how a variation compared to the baseline and more interested in predicting whether a variation will be better than baseline when implemented in the future.
-In other words, you want to make sure your experiment results pay off.
+Because when you look at your results, you are probably less interested in seeing how a variation compared to the baseline and more interested in predicting whether a variation will be better than the baseline when implemented in the future.
+In other words, you want to ensure your experiment results pay off.

 As with all statistical calculations, it is impossible to predict a variation's lift with certainty.
-This is why our Results page displays Optimizely’s level of confidence in the results that you see.
-This way, you can make sophisticated business decisions from your results without an expert level of statistical knowledge.
+This is why the Results page displays Optimizely Experimentation’s level of confidence in the results that you see.
+This way, you can make sophisticated business decisions from your results without needing an expert level of statistical knowledge.

 How Stats Engine works

-To learn about the nuts and bolts of how Stats Engine works and how to interpret the results it generates, check out these articles:
+To learn about the nuts and bolts of how Stats Engine works and how to interpret the results it generates, review these articles:

 Statistical concepts and techniques

-You may also find it useful to read up on the statistical concepts and techniques Stats Engine uses, which we describe in these articles:
+You may also find it useful to read about the statistical concepts and techniques Stats Engine uses, which we describe in these articles: